The medical cannabis dispensary situation in New Jersey has only worsened as the Coronavirus pandemic crisis has gotten dragged on.

 Soon after Governor Phil Murphy was sworn into office and realized that the medical program needed to be expanded.
-He was able to add qualifying conditions to the program easily which has allowed the program to grow from serving about 17,000 patients to around 73,000 patients from 2018 to 2020.
+He added qualifying conditions to the program easily which has allowed the program to grow from serving about 17,000 patients to around 73,000 patients from 2018 to 2020.

 However, dispensaries have not kept pace with this expansion.
-Initially there were only five dispensaries operating in New Jersey when Murphy took office.
-Harmony dispensary in Secaucus open shortly after, having been authorized in the Christie administration.
+Initially, only five dispensaries were operating in New Jersey when Murphy took office.
+Harmony dispensary in Secaucus opened shortly after, having been authorized by the Christie administration.